Skip to Main Content

 Support Page Content

-SASEEP Cornerstone Leaders of the Center Grand Openings
+SASEEP Cornerstone Leaders of the Center Grand Opening

 Background Leaders and Supporters

-The Center Grand Openings are a reflection of the hard work, commitment and leadership of the campus to provide a broad range of services and support to amplify the voices of underserved students and to foster an even greater sense of belonging and educational equity support to students from throughout the campus.
-The Grand Openings include the inaugural Asian Pacific Islander Desi Center, the Full Circle Project directed by Dr. Timothy Fong, an expanded Martin Luther King, Jr. Center and the first ever Esaktima Center.
-All of these centers will be housed under the Division of Student Affairs, under the leadership of Dr. Ed Mills, Vice President, and Associate Vice President Dr. Marcellene Watson-Derbigny.
-The overarching Director for the affinity centers is being led by the Director of Educational Equity Access and Equity Strategist, Dr. Chao Vang.
-Working together, with Center Coordinators Andrew Yang, Hnou Lee, Kaifa Yates, and Rena Horse, the vibrancy of the Centers and the services they will provide have been highly anticipated with much excitement.
-This great work could not have been accomplished without the support of Anne Cheng Budget Analyst, Kevin Nguyen, SASEEP Administrative Lead, Dr. Susan Collins, the Infrastructure Project Lead, Grant Watkins and Mark Perry from Facilities, Karyl Burwell, Executive Director of Strategic Business Resources, Nikolas Soza and Susie Valdez from Student Affairs IT.
-Most of all, the team of planners wish to thank President Robert S. Nelsen for his visionary support of the Centers and for paving the way for their genesis.
+The Center Grand Opening is a reflection of the hard work, commitment and leadership of the campus to provide a broad range of services and support to amplify the voices of underserved students and to foster an even greater sense of belonging and educational equity support to students from throughout the campus.
+The first ever Esaktima Center will be housed under the Division of Student Affairs, under the leadership of Dr. Aniesha Mitchell, Vice President of Student Affairs, and Associate Vice President Dr. Marcellene Watson-Derbigny.
+The overarching Director for the affinity centers is being led by the Assistant Vice President, Dr. Chao Vang.
+Working together, with Center Coordinator Rena Horse, the vibrancy of the Center and the services it will provide have been highly anticipated with much excitement.
+This great work could not have been accomplished without the support of Native Success Planning Committee (listed fully on the webpage), the College of SSIS, the Ethnic Studies Faculty and Department Chair, Dr. Annette Reed, Anne Cheng Budget Analyst, Kevin Nguyen, SASEEP Administrative Lead, Dr. Susan Collins, the Infrastructure Project Lead, Grant Watkins and Mark Perry from Facilities, Karyl Burwell, Executive Director of Strategic Business Resources, and Susie Valdez from Student Affairs IT.
+Most of all, the team of planners wish to thank President Robert S. Nelsen for his visionary support of the Center and for paving the way for its genesis and special thanks is extended to Dr. Luke Wood for carrying forth the vision under his leadership of the campus.

 The Grand Opening has the following goals and objectives:

-• Galvanize the campus and community partners to take part in the long awaited opening of the affinity Centers, which are designed to promote and advance student success and educational equity.
+• Galvanize the campus and community partners to take part in the long awaited opening of the Esaktima Center, which is designed to promote and advance student success and educational equity.

-• Create an atmosphere of celebration and a moment of pride cementing the historical unveiling of the new Centers
+• Create an atmosphere of celebration and a moment of pride cementing the historical unveiling of the new Center

-• Provide a pathway of engagement for faculty, staff, students, alumni, and community stakeholders in support of the future work of the Centers
+• Provide a pathway of engagement for faculty, staff, students, alumni, and community stakeholders in support of the future work of the Center

 Program Special Features

-• The event will include a breakfast, luncheon, snack breaks and entertainment.
+• The event will include a breakfast, luncheon, and afternoon reception with Center tours and entertainment.

 • Keynote speakers, community guests, and opportunities to network will also be included.

-• Cultural exhibits and art work will be featured
+• Special art work will be featured in the Center.

 Schedule of Events